blockbridge/blockbridge-docker-volume/README.md

 ````

 Set these environment variables to point to the Blockbridge backend
 storage, and to authenticate with the management API.
-The [Blockbridge
+The Blockbridge
-storage simulator](https://github.com/blockbridge/blockbridge-simulator), or any other Blockbridge storage can be configured for use
+simulator, or any other Blockbridge storage can be configured for use
 with the volume driver.

 #### Start the volume driver